Student Sponsored Political Activities

 V. Use of Funds Collected and Received by the University

 The University is not legally authorized to expend funds in promotion or support of a political issue or the candidacy of a person seeking political office.
 Accordingly, funds received by the University or collected by the University as a condition of enrollment may not be used for the promotion or support of a political candidate or issue.
 This policy applies but is not limited to the Residence Hall Program Activity Fee, the WUPX Radio Station Fee, and the Student Activity Fee.

 Outdoor rallies and parades may be conducted on campus if the following guidelines are adhered to:

-A. Plans for conducting a rally or parade must be registered by submitting an NMU Student Organization Activity Request form.
+A. Plans for conducting a rally or parade must be registered by submitting an Activity Request Form.

 B. The rally or parade shall not obstruct or disturb the free movement of persons, the normal operation of the University and the normal use of University buildings and facilities, or contravene University ordinances, regulations, or State or Federal laws.

 VII.
 Use of Sound Amplifying Equipment